Jeremiah Harman (judge): Early life

-Harman was born in Kensington, London, the son of Sir Charles Harman and Helen Sarah Le Roy Lewis.
-Harman was educated at Eton College, before joining the Coldstream Guards and subsequently the Parachute Regiment.
+Harman was born on 13 April 1930 in Kensington, London, England, to Sir Charles Harman and Helen Sarah Le Roy Lewis.
+Harman was educated at Eton College, an all-boys public school (independent boarding school) in Berkshire.

+Military service

+Following school, Harman joined the British Army in 1948 and was commissioned into the Royal Hampshire Regiment; he claimed to have served in the Coldstream Guards.
+On 4 May 1950, he transferred to the Parachute Regiment as a second lieutenant with seniority in that rank from 27 February 1949.
+He transferred to the Territorial Army as an acting lieutenant on 1 January 1951 with seniority from 1 December 1950, and was promoted to substantive lieutenant on 13 April 1953 with seniority from 1 December 1950.
+He transferred to the Territorial Army Reserve Of Officers on 14 October 1955, thereby ending his military service.

+Legal career

 He was called to the bar at Lincoln's Inn in 1954.
 He was appointed a judge of the High Court's Chancery Division in 1982.

-Judicial career

 He was known for his comments which were taken to reinforce the popular public stereotype of judges being out of touch with everyday life.
 He claimed not to have heard of Oasis at the height of their fame in 1996, and not to be familiar with "Gazza" as the nickname for Paul Gascoigne in 1990 when he was the subject of media interest due to his performances at the 1990 World Cup.

 When a female witness indicated that she preferred to be addressed as "Ms", Mr Justice Harman was reported to have said to her: "I've always thought there were only three kinds of women: wives, whores and mistresses."

 In 1992 he tried to kick a taxi driver whom he mistook for a press photographer trying to take his briefcase.

 Two of Harman's more notable decisions were: